 The patient cannot walk at the moment of injury.
 The patient may complain of weakness during ankle dorsiflexion and plantar flexion.
 One MRI study concedes the change in myotendinous junction as edema or hemorrhage.
 Grade 2 injury implies 10% to 50% disruption of muscle fibers.

 Grade 3 Injury (Severe)

 There may be a palpable defect on the affected calf.
-The MRI findings include complete disruption of continuity of muscle, wavy tendon morphology and retraction and extensive hemorrhage or edema.
+The MRI findings include complete disruption of the continuity of muscle, wavy tendon morphology and retraction, and extensive hemorrhage or edema.
 Dixon et al. suggested that grade 3 injury indicates 50% to 100% disruption of muscle fibers.

-Gastrocnemius strain remains a common injury among young athletes and middle to older ages.
+Gastrocnemius strain remains a common injury among young athletes and middle to older ages and is best managed with an interprofessional team approach.
 Many of these patients often first present to the emergency department or the primary care provider.
-Hence, these professionals need to know about the diagnosis and management about the disorder.
+Hence, these professionals need to know about the diagnosis and management of the disorder.
+Physical therapists will be vital to helping the patient progress through their rehabilitation program.
+With severe injuries, orthopedic surgeons, sports medicine clinicians, and physiatrists may be required.
 The key to preventing these injuries is patient education about the importance of warmup and stretching before the formal exercise.
 For most patients, the prognosis is good.
 Non-operative treatment often provides optimal symptoms relief and functional recovery.
 The indication for surgical intervention remains uncertain.
-(Level V)
+[Level 5]